kimpro82/kimpro82/README.md

-Invest by hands, code by foot, and do business by heart.
+### Invest by hand, code by foot, business by heart.
 Head does nothing.

 <!--